compbiozurich/UZH-BIO392/course-results/2020/Fatmanur-Kilic/LG.md

 **- Structuring of HGVS annotations (and - possibly made up - example)**

 **- Basic understanding of cytogenetic banding annotation, and (approximate) spatial resolution of such annotations**
+- Each human chromosome has a short arm ("p" for "petit") and long arm ("q" for "queue"), separated by a centromere.
+The ends of the chromosome are called telomeres.
+Each chromosome arm is divided into regions, or cytogenetic bands, that can be seen using a microscope and special stains.
+The cytogenetic bands are labeled p1, p2, p3,   q1, q2, q3, etc., counting from the centromere out toward the telomeres.
+At higher resolutions, sub-bands can be seen within the bands.
+The sub-bands are also numbered from the centromere out toward the telomere.

 **- “1000 genomes” - what are they, and advantages vs. problems associated with using them in genomics workflows**